01-edu/public/subjects/listsort/README.md

 Write a function `ListSort` that sorts the nodes of a linked list by ascending order.

-- The `NodeI` structure will be the only one used.

 ### Expected function and structure

 ```go